heistp/sce-l4s-bakeoff/README.md

 - Add a scenario with a sudden capacity increase, then decrease
 - Add a scenario with a sudden RTT increase, then decrease
 - Add a scenario with a simulated bursty link using netem slotting
+- Add a scenario with bi-directional traffic (start with rrul_be)
+- Add a few asymmetric link scenarios, at least one where the reduced ACK rate limits throughput

 ### Inbox